Kurdish moderate Barham Saleh elected Iraq president | AFP - This kiji is

 Under a tacit accord between the Kurdistan Democratic Party and the Patriotic Union of Kurdistan, the PUK would hold the federal presidency and the KDP the post of Iraqi Kurdistan's president.

-But the Iraqi Kurdish presidency has been left vacant since KDP leader Massud Barzani's mandate ended following the September 2017 referendum that he championed -- setting up a showdown in Baghdad.
+But the Iraqi Kurdish presidency has been left vacant since KDP leader Massud Barzani resigned at the end of his mandate following the September 2017 referendum that he championed.

 The vote for an Iraqi president was scheduled for Monday before being postponed due to the lack of a quorum.